luissanchezgrisolia/Geolocation-Project/README.md

 4) Parents, you have not been forgotten.
 I located throught Foursquare's API a close kindergarten for your children.👶🏼✅

 5) Cooffe for everyone!
-An starbucks was found throught Foursquare's API at only 0.5 meters. ☕️✅
+A Starbucks was found throught Foursquare's API at only 0.5 meters. ☕️✅

+I gathered all the information and represented in a map using tableau.
+You can find the link in the